 I kept this vegan, and coated it in just panko.
 But if your diet allows it, this is also great with parmesan cheese mixed in with the panko.

 To make these vegan crunchy baked eggplant bites a little easier, I use a store bought marinara sauce for dipping.
-I love the new Prego® Farmers’ Market sauces at Walmart.
+I love the new Prego® Farmers’ Market sauces.
 They taste so fresh, like they’re straight from the famers’ market.
 I couldn’t make it taste any better if I made it homemade.
 The taste is irresistible.

 They have 3 flavors: Classic Marinara, Tomato & Basil and Roasted Garlic.
 They all use ingredients that are “picked at the peak of freshness”, and are bursting with flavor.
 Prego® Farmers’ Market brings amazing flavor from simple, farm fresh ingredients.